Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Empirical Application: Transition into Formality in the Jóvenes in Acción Training Program

-We now discuss the bounds obtained by additionally imposing Assumption \ref{ASmonotonicityY}.
-In this case, we are willing to assume that participation in the program can only move agents from informal jobs to formal ones.
-By imposing a monotone treatment response, we decrease the upper bound substantially.
-Column 5 in Figure \ref{fig:jea_main_bounds} suggests that the \emph{Jóvenes en Acción} Training Program formalized at most 19\% of the population that is always employed and would have an informal job if untreated.
+To tighten the estimated intervals, we now discuss the bounds obtained by additionally imposing Assumption \ref{ASmonotonicityY}.
+In this case, we assume that participation in the program can only move agents from informal jobs to formal ones.

+Assumption \ref{ASmonotonicityY} is plausible in the \textit{Jóvenes in Acción} context.
+First, the program's occupational-specific classes and on-the-job training are likely to increase the workers' productivity, helping them find better (i.e., formal) jobs.
+Second, training centers are incentivized to help their trainees secure a formal job in the firm where they interned.
+Furthermore, as discussed in Section \ref{Sestimation}, the test proposed in Proposition \ref{PROPrestriction2} does not reject the null hypotheses that are implied by Assumptions \ref{ASexogeneity}-\ref{ASmonotonicityY}.

+We find that imposing a monotone treatment response decreases the upper bound substantially.
+The dark gray interval in Figure \ref{FigPoCprobit} suggests that \textit{Jóvenes en Acción} formalized at most 13.4\% of the women who are always-employed and would have an informal job if untreated.
+Furthermore, the upper bound of the 90\%-confidence region decreases to 29.4\%.

-Finally, we discuss the bounds obtained by additionally imposing Assumption \ref{ASstochastic}.
-In this case, we are willing to assume that the always-employed subpopulation has higher potential formality when treated than the employed-only-when-treated subpopulation.
-By imposing this stochastic dominance assumption, we increase the lower bound from 0.057 to 0.121.
-Consequently, Column 6 in Figure \ref{fig:jea_main_bounds} suggests that the \emph{Jóvenes en Acción} Training Program formalized at least 12\% of the population that is always employed and would have an informal job if untreated.
+To further tighten the estimated intervals, we discuss the bounds obtained by additionally imposing Assumption \ref{ASstochastic}.
+In this case, we assume that the always-employed sub-population has higher potential formality when treated than the employed-only-when-treated sub-population.
+This assumption is plausible because individuals with better employment status are more likely to be more skillful, increasing their chances of having a better (i.e., formal) job.

+We find that imposing this stochastic dominance assumption increases the lower bound.
+The light gray interval in Figure \ref{FigPoCprobit} suggests that \textit{Jóvenes en Acción} formalized at least 10.2\% of the women who are always-employed and would have an informal job if untreated.
+Importantly, the 90\%-confidence region includes zero, implying that we cannot reject the null hypothesis that the lower bound of the probability of causation for the always-employed women is zero.

+Finally, in Appendix \ref{AppAddEmpirical}, we present additional results focusing on the heterogeneity generated by different course-city pairs.